joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/02/arts/design/george-lucas-museum-narrative-art-opening.html

 **In Danny Boyle’s ‘Ink,’ Tabloid Scandals Sell and the Public Is Buying**\
-`The film, which opened the Venice Film Festival on Wednesday, portrays the rise of the British tabloid The Sun in the Boyle’s trademark rollicking style.`\
+`The film, which opened the Venice Film Festival on Wednesday, portrays the rise of the British tabloid The Sun in Boyle’s trademark rollicking style.`\
 https://www.nytimes.com/2026/09/02/movies/danny-boyle-ink-venice-film-festival.html

 **Tell Us How You Observe Yom Kippur**\